runemadsen/runemadsen-2012/writings/printing-code/thought-for-next-semester.md

 COLOR

-* Color class should be ALL in TColor!
-* Make better example (JOEs example) with toxiclibs color theory
+* The HSBColor class is too confusing when showing the individual color themes.
+Just use variables.

 Typography